widefix/blog/_posts/2012-03-14-how-to-generate-rake-task.md

 end
 ```

-Now, when you have the starting point, write some code inside the __rake tasks__.
-This way you save time and start from what matters.
+Now, once you have a starting point, write some code inside the __rake tasks__.
+This way, you save some time creating the preparation code and can start with what matters.

-Let's make sure these __rake tasks__ are really there and can be run:
+Let's confirm that these __rake tasks__ are present and can be executed:

 ```shell
 $ rake -T | grep my_namespace
 ```

-That command outputs with the following content:
+The command outputs the following content:

 ```shell
 rake my_namespace:my_task1  # TODO
 rake my_namespace:my_task2  # TODO
 ```

-That print means there are two rake tasks defined `my_task1` and `my_task2` under `my_namespace`.
-They are ready to use.
-But they are useless until you write some code there.
-The TODO(s) signifies that you should describe these tasks.
+The output indicates that there are two rake tasks defined under the namespace `my_namespace`: `my_task1` and `my_task2`.
+However, they are currently empty and will not do anything until you add code to them.
+The TODO comments are there to remind you to describe what these tasks do.

 ### Conclusion

-As you see, it's pretty easy to create your own __rake tasks__.
-The generator saves some time for you defining the skeleton.
-You do only what relates to the job - the rake tasks behavior.
+As you can see, creating your own __rake tasks__ is pretty easy.
+The generator provides a skeleton for you, saving you time.
+You only need to focus on the task behavior.
 Thanks for reading and happy coding!

 ### Afterword